Understanding Commercial Credit Scores & Reports

 Look for a company that has a team of FICO Certified Professional credit negotiators who specialize in both personal and business credit repair, building, and monitoring, they have an in-depth understanding of the business credit reporting agencies.
 We use intelligence, laws, experience, and a hands-on approach to repair, build, manage, and monitor all three profiles.
 Each business credit report consists of a variety of scores and indexes that only the most seasoned professionals know how to fix, change, correct, and delete.

 Businesses need to be more proactive – just because credit is not affecting you today does not mean it should be pushed off until tomorrow.
 Most businesses have a plan for eventual expansion and will need a strong and established business credit profile on their side in order to gain access to loans, leases, lines of credit, new partnerships/accounts, and government bids.
 Pushing your business credit down on your ‘to-do list’ is only going to further frustration when it comes time for growth.

 Each business credit reports includes scores and indexes that are used to assess and predict a businesses financial standing and payment habits.

 According to D&B: “The Commercial Credit Score (CCS) predicts the likelihood of a business paying its bills in a severely delinquent manner (91 days or more past terms), obtaining legal relief from its creditors or ceasing operations without paying all creditors in full over the next 12 months.
 D&B defines severe delinquency as a business with at least 10% of its payments 91 days or more past due, based on the information in D&B’s commercial database.
 The score ranges from 101 to 670, where 101 represents the highest probability and 670 represents the lowest possibility of delinquency.“

-North Shore Advisory has over 25 years working to fix, correct, and monitor business credit profiles from all three of the major credit bureaus.
+North Shore Advisory has 30 years of experience working to fix, correct, and monitor business credit profiles from all three of the major credit bureaus.
 These definitions were pulled from the Dun & Bradstreet website.